umbraco/UmbracoDocs/Contribute/How-to-add-a-new-verion/index.md

 ## Adding labels to the article

-You've now created a new version of an article and have use the file naming conventions to target the correct Umbraco version.
+You've now created a new version of an article and have used the file naming conventions to target the correct Umbraco version.

-The targetted Umbraco version also needs to be added to the **meta data** in the article itself.
+The targetted Umbraco version also needs to be added to the **metadata** in the article itself.

 1. Open the new article.
-2. Locate the `versionFrom` label in the meta data section in the very top of the article.
+2. Locate the `versionFrom` label in the metadata section at the very top of the article.
 3. Update the version number to match the version you're targetting.

 Example: